vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 Warn: subset called for sample that does not exist in header: "TR_Ank_Yes_1_2021-07-27"... skipping
 Warn: subset called for sample that does not exist in header: "TR_Ank_Yes_1_2021-10-16"... skipping

+but then found some of the samples were not yet in this file (might be slightly outdated) so i redid the sample list to include ones I did have an reran the command again

 those do not exist, so let's replace... turkey doesnt exist cause its considered asia and i took out the asian populations

 [^1]: Kapun, M., Nunez, J. C., Bogaerts-Márquez, M., Murga-Moreno, J., Paris, M., Outten, J., ... & Bergland, A. O. (2021).
 Drosophila evolution over space and time (DEST): a new population genomics resource.
 Molecular biology and evolution, 38(12), 5782-5805.
 [^2]: Malinsky, M., Matschiner, M., & Svardal, H. (2021).
 Dsuite‐Fast D‐statistics and related admixture evidence from VCF files.
 Molecular ecology resources, 21(2), 584-595.